arnavgautam/TreeHacks2015/HOLs/HOL-WebAppGalleryAzureWebSites-OSX/HOL.md

 <a name="Title" />
-# Creating Websites in Windows Azure (OS X) #
+# Creating Websites in Microsoft Azure (OS X) #

 ---
 <a name="Overview" />
 ## Overview ##

-In this hands-on lab you will learn how to create a new web site in Windows Azure by using a template from the pre-packaged applications gallery.
+In this hands-on lab you will learn how to create a new web site in Microsoft Azure by using a template from the pre-packaged applications gallery.
 Once created, you will edit the site using a text editor and update the site using FTP.

 <a name="Objectives" />
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-* Create a new Web Site in Windows Azure by using a pre-packaged application from the templates Gallery
+* Create a new Web Site in Microsoft Azure by using a pre-packaged application from the templates Gallery
 * Update your Web Site by editing files using a text editor and update the site using FTP

 <a name="Prerequisites" />